Consider’s five and a half tips to creating a donor welcome journey that works.By Alistair Kelly

 Alistair KellyCreative Director

 Alistair is one of our co-founders.
 He has more than two decades of heavyweight agency experience behind him and is a fountain of ideas and creativity, particularly around print and fundraising.
-Alistair brings the clarity to our creative thinking.
+Alistair brings the clarity to our creative thinking and you can read his latest insights on our blog.